soy-crypto/LLM_Engineering/README.md

+Perfect.

+Here is a **clean, production-grade, GitHub README format** — structured for:

+* Hiring managers
+* Infra engineers
+* GPU engineers
+* OSS readers

+No fluff.
+Clear signal.
+Strong positioning.

+You can paste this directly into `README.md`.

+---

 # 🚀 LLM Inference Scaling Study

 ### KV Cache Dynamics · Memory Bandwidth Bottlenecks · Backend Optimization

 > A backend-aware investigation of compute-bound vs memory-bandwidth-bound regimes in decoder-only LLM inference, with reproducible GPU-native deployment and cross-backend benchmarking.